DX-at-Scale/dx-at-scale/README.md

 ##### 1st Cycle of DDD "Kata"

 > **Define:**
-Senior developers or architects should spend time creating a Bounded Context Canvas to define clear boundaries.
+Your team should spend time creating a Bounded Context Canvas to define clear boundaries.
 This helps formalize your understanding and link it to upcoming User Stories.
 Another helpful step is to create C4 diagrams and share them with developers.
 These diagrams provide a clear view of the expected software design.

 > **Code:**
-Your DDD champion should support the senior developers or architects to lead design-level Event Storming sessions focused on the upcoming sprint backlog.
+Your DDD coach should support your team to conduct design-level Event Storming sessions focused on the upcoming sprint backlog.
 This helps the team prepare for development.
 If you decide to build a structural codebase, developers can start applying tactical design patterns to the code.

 ##### Code Review & adaptations